Yitzack/MS-Reseach-Project/Imaginary Contributions/README.md

 ./program\_name ProcessID Number\_of\_Threads Temprature Fraction\_of\_Coupling\_Constant Debye\_Mass Quark\_Mass Starting\_Point Ending\_Point Momentum\_Scale Fraction\_to\_Vacuum

 The output will land in ./data/Spectral\*.Temprature.ProcessID as space seperated values.
-To collect all of the output I recommend using bash command `sort -unk2 -unk1 data/Spectral\*.Temprature.\* | sed 's/ /,/g' > data/Spectral\*.Temrature.csv`.
+The output now includes error estimation, which are seperated by commas.
+To collect all of the output I recommend using bash command `sort -unk2 -unk1 data/Spectral\*.Temprature.\* | sed 's/ /,/g' > data/Spectral\*.Temprature.csv`.
+This will make central values followed by error estimates.

-The number of threads used should be between 1 and 616.
+The number of threads used should be between 1 and 575.
 I don't recommend going higher as that won't help anything even if you're lying to it.
 There are only 616 columns and you can use the starting and stopping points to break up the columns.
 Mod(ProcessID,Number\_of\_Threads) will tell you which processes are working on the same set of columns.

 Starting\_Point and Ending\_Point are see tin, the starting and ending points.
-What the exactly means in terms of invariant mass and center of mass momentum will have to reference from the code or an appendix in the thesis.
+What that exactly means in terms of invariant mass and center of mass momentum will have to reference from the code or an appendix in the thesis.

 Temprature is an integer between 0 and 4 inclusive that represents vacuum, T=194, 258, 320, and 400 MeV.